RAM types

 60-166 MHz, 4-12 ns (originally 8-10-12)

-SDRAM runs on a clock signal synchronised with the chipset clock, unlike Async RAM where RAM and chipset run on two different clock signals.
-Allows a dramatic increase in bus speeds.
+SDRAM runs on a clock signal synchronised with the chipset clock (hence the name), unlike Asynchonous RAM where RAM and chipset run on two different clock signals.
+Allows a dramatic increase in bus speeds over Async RAM.
 Allows bursting.
 Uses internal interleaving to allow circuits to initiate an access for the first half of the chip while the second half is finishing an access.
+Abolishes the use of wait states.

 PC66 - 532 MBps *